Feeding & Caring for Your New Scott

 Some cats will develop runny eye or not act like themselves if they become stressed (especially the stress during flying & traveling in a car).
 We have had great success with: http://www.drsfostersmith.com/product/prod_display.cfm?pcatid=3550

-**For Watery Eye Staining *Especially great if your cat has lighter fur around the face** Eye Envy makes amazing products to keep your Scott looking beautiful: http://eyeenvy.com/cat-starter-kit/
+**For Watery Eye Staining *Especially great if your cat has lighter fur around the face.
+Eye Envy makes amazing products to keep your Scott looking beautiful: http://eyeenvy.com/cat-starter-kit/ ****SOME kitties may have an allergic reaction to this.
+Stop use if irritation occurs.***

 Eye Envy is also wonderful for dogs and they offer safe shampoo and lotions: http://eyeenvy.com/content/EyeEnvyCatalog2015.pdf